 We’ll talk today about keyword referrals and Google’s actions to control information.
-Especially information provided to those running ad campaigns and attempting to work the system though SEO efforts.
+Especially information provided to those running ad campaigns and attempting to work the system through SEO efforts.

 In 2013 Google made the choice to mask keyword referral information.
 What is this?

 It’s specifically the keywords that individuals will use to get to your website.
-With many tools the norm for analysing keywords, this choice caused widespread surprise and consternation when implemented.
-The difficulty in successfully planning ad campaigns through keyword analysis took a step backwards with this new change implemented.
+With many tools the norm for analyzing keywords, this choice caused widespread surprise and consternation when implemented.
+The difficulty in successfully planning ad campaigns through keyword analysis took a step backward with this new change implemented.

 While it’s a given that Google runs the show, this was somewhat controversial.
 Their action directly removed available Google organic search terms information from marketers.
 Although it’s an accepted fact that Google does what it can to push away from SEO techniques and move towards organic rankings the choice to pull such information was met with many a raised eyebrow.